Results for Arizona's ballot propositions | 2024 Election

 Read More: Proposition 139: What to know about the Arizona Abortion Access Act

-The measure aims to amend the state's constitution by changing the way primary and general elections are conducted.
+The measure aimed to amend the state's constitution by changing the way primary and general elections are conducted.

-If approved by voters, the measure will mandate that all qualified candidates for an elected office will be placed on the same primary ballot, regardless of their political affiliation, and all qualified voters may vote in the primary, regardless of their political party affiliation.
+The measure would have mandated that all qualified candidates for an elected office would be placed on the same primary ballot, regardless of their political affiliation, and all qualified voters may vote in the primary, regardless of their political party affiliation.

 Read More: Proposition 140: What you should know about the Make Elections Fair Arizona Act

-If approved by voters, the analysis for Prop 311 states the measure would establish a new state law that provides a death benefit of $250,000 for the surviving spouse or children of a first responder "who is killed in the line of duty as the result of another person's criminal act."
+The analysis for Prop 311 states the measure will establish a new state law that provides a death benefit of $250,000 for the surviving spouse or children of a first responder "who is killed in the line of duty as the result of another person's criminal act."

 "Proposition 311 would establish a $20 penalty fee on every criminal conviction to provide funding for the new state death benefit.
 The new state death benefit and penalty fee would begin on July 1, 2025.
 The state death benefit and penalty fee would be repealed on January 1, 2033," read a portion of the analysis.